-4.3 Driving mechanisms for structural transitions: Roles of the twisting modes
+C. Driving mechanisms for structural transitions: Roles of the twisting modes

-Based on the properties of the forces acting on the reaction coordinate presented in the previous subsection, we now clarify the dynamical mechanisms behind the characteristic time evolutions of kinetic energy distribution among the internal modes right before the onset of structural transitions observed in Fig. 8.
-We primarily focus here on the questions of why the three twisting modes, $\omega{12}$ , $\omega{23}$ , and $\omega{31}$ , tend to be highly active right before the onset of structural transition in the OCT isomer (see Fig. 8(a) and (b)), and why the three twisting modes tend to be highly inactive right before the onset of structural transition in the CTBP isomer (see Fig. 8(c) and (d)).
-This is because the activity of the twisting modes in general play a major role for the onset of structural transitions between a symmetric and asymmetric structures like the OCT and CTBP isomers of our $M_6$ cluster as we see below.
+Based on the properties of the forces acting on the reaction coordinate presented in Sec.
+IV B, we now clarify the dynamical mechanisms behind the characteristic time evolutions of kinetic energy distribution among the internal modes right before the onset of structural transitions observed in Fig. 8.
+We primarily focus here on the questions of why the three twisting modes, ω{12} , ω{23} , and ω{31} , tend to be highly active right before the onset of structural transition in the OCT isomer [see Figs. 8(a) and 8(b)], and why the three twisting modes tend to be highly inactive right before the onset of structural transition in the CTBP isomer [see Figs. 8(c) and 8(d).
+This is because the activity of the twisting modes, in general, plays a major role for the onset of structural transitions between a symmetric and asymmetric structures such as the OCT and CTBP isomers of our M6 cluster as we see below.

-Eq.
-(43) exemplifies the fact that activity of the $\omega{ij}$ -modes (twisting modes) and $\gamma{ik}$ -modes (shearing modes) directly controls the strength of the internal centrifugal force acting on the gyration radii: For example, when the three twisting modes are active having a large amount of kinetic energy, i.e., $\{K{\omega{ij}}\}$ are large in Eq.
+Equation (43) exemplifies the fact that activity of the ω{ij} -modes (twisting modes) and γ{ik} -modes (shearing modes) directly controls the strength of the internal centrifugal force acting on the gyration radii: For example, when the three twisting modes are active having a large amount of kinetic energy, i.e., $\{K{\omega{ij}}\}$ are large in Eq.
 (43), the symmetry breaking effect of the internal centrifugal force becomes strong.
-Therefore, the fact that the three twisting modes become highly active in the OCT isomer right before the onset of structural transition (see Fig. 8(a) and (b)) is a direct evidence that the symmetry breaking effect of the internal centrifugal force is the major driving force for the structural transition from OCT to CTBP.
+Therefore, the fact that the three twisting modes become highly active in the OCT isomer right before the onset of